logzio/logz-docs/_source/user-guide/log-troubleshooting/invalid_logs.md

   - hidan
 ---

-The following guide will help you understand and troubleshoot some of the common issues you might encounter.
+The following guide will help you understand and troubleshoot some of the common log related issues you might encounter.

 ### Mapping errors